We're Here, Too: Black Women & Erasure in Civil Rights Movements

 In 1972, Shirley Chisholm ran for president with the slogan "Unbought and Unbossed."
 And she.
 Was.
 Goddamned magnificent.

 Being a black woman, Shirley Chisholm had to contend with more than just sexism.
-And not only did she knock down those barriers, she freaking destroyed them and made history, showing black women of the time that they were capable of doing great things in spite of being faced with a racist, sexist society.
+And not only did she knock down those barriers, she freaking destroyed them and made history, showing black women of the time that they were capable of doing great things in spite of being faced with an overtly racist, sexist society.

-Women of color--particularly black women--are often the backbone of civil rights movements, yet are rarely spoken about as being as important as our male counterparts.
+Black women are often the backbone of civil rights movements, yet are rarely spoken about as being as important as our male counterparts.

 Well, guess what.
 We are.
 And women like Shirley Chisholm are proof of that.